 "If it's not built into your device, there are plenty of apps that you can download that will do essentially the same thing," he said.

 The owner of Greenwood Park Mall, Simon Property Group of Indianapolis, also issued a statement about the customer's discovery in this case:

 "We take seriously all customer comments regarding any device or merchandise on display and personally share the comments with the owner or store manager in question.
-We take great pride in being a family-friendly environment, and our malls strive to provide an enjoyable shopping experience for all."
+We take great pride in being a family-friendly environment, and our malls strive to provide an enjoyable shopping experience

 The mother wonders why it took attention from the Call 6 Investigators to have her favorite snack shop clamp down on the devices.